 Note 2.
-Within the Hardware Security Target [11], the threat T.RND has been used in a context where the hardware (true) random number generator is threatened.
-Now the TOE consists of both hardware (NXP SmartMX P5CC037V0A) and software (Secured Crypto Library on the P5CC037V0A) and the Crypto Library in addition provides random numbers generated by a software (pseudo) random number generator.
+Within the Hardware Security Target [10], the threat T.RND has been used in a context where the hardware (true) random number generator is threatened.
+Now the TOE consists of both hardware (NXP SmartMX) and software (Crypto Library on SmartMX) and the Crypto Library in addition provides random numbers generated by a software (pseudo) random number generator.
 Therefore the threat T.RND now explicitly includes both deficiencies of hardware random numbers as well as deficiency of software random numbers.